Mon-ius/Docker-Warp-Socks/README.md

 ## Migrate to v3

-- The `v2` version will be kept and avaible at `monius/docker-warp-socks:v2`
+- The `v2` version will be kept and available at `monius/docker-warp-socks:v2`.
-- The `v3` version will be soon released and avaible at `monius/docker-warp-socks:v3` and default in `monius/docker-warp-socks`
+- The `v3` version will soon be released and available at `monius/docker-warp-socks:v3` and default in `monius/docker-warp-socks`.

 ## V2 features: